eltonvs/coding-style/README.md

 }
 ```

-Use lowercase, shorthand hex values and avoid specifying units in zero-values (because zero is zero, doesn't matters the unit).
+Use lowercase, shorthand hex values and avoid specifying units in zero-values (because zero is zero, doesn't matter the unit).

 ```css
 /* Good */